TTU-CSC/ttu-csc.github.com/_posts/2015-07-19-lab-10-music-box.markdown

 categories: docs
 ---

-We will be making a small music box.
+In this final structured lab, we will be making a small music box.
 We will simply be using the piezo element with some software for this lab.
 Connect one wire of the Piezo element to `Pin 8` and one wire to `Gnd`.

 See this circuit layout:
 ![Lab 9 diagram]({{site.url}}/images/lab_9.jpg)